 The following discussion highlights certain long-term challenges facing the City and is not meant to be an exhaustive discussion of challenges facing the City.
-Notwithstanding the City's strong economic and financial performance during the recent recovery and despite significant City initiatives to improve public transportation systems, expand access to healthcare and modernize parks and libraries, the City faces several long-term financial challenges and risks described below.
+Notwithstanding the City's strong economic and financial performance during the recent recovery from the 2008 recession and despite significant City initiatives to improve public transportation systems, expand access to healthcare and modernize parks and libraries, the City faces several long-term financial challenges and risks described below.

 Significant capital investments are proposed in the City's adopted ten-year capital plan.
 However identified funding resources are below those necessary to maintain and enhance the City's physical infrastructure.
-As a result, over \$10 billion in capital needs are deferred from the capital plan's ten-year horizon.
-Over two-thirds of these unfunded needs relate to the City's transportation and waterfront infrastructure, where state of good repair investment has lagged for decades.
-Mayor Edwin Lee has convened a taskforce to recommend funding mechanisms and strategies to bridge a portion of the gaps in the City's transportation needs, but it is likely that significant funding gaps will remain even assuming the identification of significant new funding resources.
+As a result, over \$4.6 billion in capital needs are deferred from the capital plan's ten-year horizon.
+Over two-thirds of these unfunded needs are for the City's transportation and waterfront infrastructure, where core maintenance investments have lagged for decades.
+Mayor Edwin Lee has convened a taskforce to recommend funding mechanisms to bridge a portion of the gaps in the City's transportation needs, but it is likely that significant funding gaps will remain even assuming the identification of significant new funding sources for these needs.